 Color-shifting ink

 Similar to holograms, some currencies include color-shifting ink that will change shade depending on how the bill is oriented.
-Formerly called OVI, or optically variable ink, this ink is made of numerous micro-layers of metallic oxides.
+Known as OVI, or optically variable ink, this ink is made of numerous microscopic layers of metallic film.
 They reflect light in different ways, so the shade changes as you change your viewing angle.

 Omron rings

 One of the simplest ways to counterfeit currency would be to print new bills.
-In order to prevent this, most governments have incorporated Omron rings, or configurations of five dots, into their printed money.
-This pattern is repeated in different orientations across the bill, and many printers will refuse to scan or print any images containing Omron rings.
+In order to prevent this, many governments have incorporated Omron rings, or configurations of five small circles, into their printed money.
+This pattern is repeated in different orientations across the bill, and many photocopiers, scanners, and image-editing programs will refuse to reproduce any image containing Omron rings.

 The Future of Counterfeiting

 While anti-counterfeiting technology is more advanced than ever, the reality is that humans are smart.
 Counterfeit banknotes will likely continue to exist, and the most feasible goal is to reduce the scale of these operations.
-With the technology currently available, counterfeiting is at an all-time low, but there is still more work to be done.
+With the technology currently available, counterfeiting rates are historically low, but there is still more work to be done.
 Exciting new developments in banknote creation could one day make currency replication an impossibility; only time will tell.

 About the author